tracebox/tracebox/README.md

     $ ./scripts/feeds install -a tracebox
     $ make menuconfig # select tracebox in "Network"
     $ make package/tracebox/compile # should generate a package in bin/<target>/packages/tracebox_*.ipk

+This is currently unmaintained.

+### Android

+An Android build script is available at https://github.com/tracebox/android Your phone will need to be rooted.

 ## Documentation